claytonketner/CSCI200_FactorySim/Manager-Classes.md

 ### FactoryProductionSchedulePanel
 * Constructor: FactoryProductionSchedulePanel()
 * Member Data:
-      * public ArrayList<JLabel> lblKitsNames - arraylist of labels that display all kinds of available kit (each kit can have three different status)
+      * public ArrayList<JLabel> lblKitsNames - ArrayList of labels that display all kinds of available kit (each kit can have three different status)
-      * public ArrayList<JLabel> lblKitsNumbers - arraylist of labels that display the quantity of different kinds of kit
+      * public ArrayList<JLabel> lblKitsNumbers - ArrayList of labels that display the quantity of different kinds of kit
       * public ArrayList<JLabel> lblKitsStatus - arraylist of all kinds of available kit's status
       * private JLabel lblDisplayName - display "Kit Name: " message in the schedule
       * private JLabel lblDisplayNumber - display "Quantity: " message in the schedule